sulu/sulu-docs/cookbook/web-server/apache.rst

 MAMP Pro
 --------

-In general you should configure your vHost like the `Apache 2.2`_ paragraph above describes it.
+In general you should configure your vHost like the `Apache`_ paragraph above describes it.

 If you want to enable the dev-environment (*including the debug toolbar*) you have to be sure that the vHost environment variable (``SetEnv SYMFONY_ENV dev``) is set properly